iBrushC/animextras/README.md

 ## **Changelog:**

+- **Version 1.0.4**: Stop Drawing is now no longer linked to the escape key

 - **Version 1.0.3**: Fixed update bug that would switch objects instead of updating them.
 Turning off overlays now automatically turns off onion skins

  - **Version 1.0.2**: Fixed issues with builds not working on 2.8-2.9 versions and alpha versions